cityofaustin/projects/_projects/SUMMITweek-Winter-2018/days/day-two.md

 ## 10:00am

-Design & Technology in Government, Planned Serendipity, and How to Fail - Lane Becker
+Design, Technology, and Agility in Government - Lane Becker

 ## 10:30am